Collecting Object Listing For Directory

 In order to collect a listing of the cloud-bound directory (or the entire bucket/container), first make sure to download a freeware MSP360 Explorer application for your cloud vendor (Amazon S3, Microsoft Azure, Google Cloud, OpenStack).

-Once the storage account is set up, you can see the list of its storage containers (buckets) as well as navigate inside them.
+Once the storage account is configured, you can see the list of its storage containers (buckets) as well as navigate inside them.